gulp-sourcemaps/gulp-sourcemaps/README.md

 - `destPath`

   Set the destination path (the same you pass to `gulp.dest()`).
-If the source map destination path is not a subpath of the destination path, this is needed to get the correct path in the `file` property of the source map.
+If the source map destination path is not a sub path of the destination path, this is needed to get the correct path in the `file` property of the source map.
   In addition, it allows to automatically set a relative `sourceRoot` if none is set explicitly.

 - `sourceMappingURLPrefix`